SherryLabs/sherry-contracts/README.md

 In order to perform `Sherry Token` transfers using `NTT`, the `Ntt Manager` and `Transceiver` contracts must be deployed.
 To achieve this, the `Wormhole CLI` has been used following the steps in the [documentation](https://wormhole.com/docs/build/contract-integrations/native-token-transfers/deployment-process/deploy-to-evm/#deploy-ntt).

-The repository with detailed information and configuration of the following contracts can be found in the corresponding repository.
+The repository with detailed information and configuration of the following contracts can be found in the (corresponding repository)[https://github.com/SherryLabs/sherry-ntt-config].

 | Contract Name | Address | Chain | Chain ID |
 |---------------|---------|-------|-------------|